 TMJ symptoms can be distracting and quite painful.
 By choosing the right treatment for you, our dentists can alleviate this pain.
 We begin by identifying the source of your symptoms, whether related to your bite or a habit of teeth grinding.
 Then, we determine the most effective treatment.

 If you experience unexplained jaw pain, neck pain, migraine-like headaches or other TMJ-related symptoms, please contact The Smile Centre today to schedule an initial consultation.
 If you live in the Sarasota area of Florida, contact our Palm Aire location online or at 941-351-4468.
-If you live in or around Florida, please contact us online or at 941-497-5451.
+If you live in or around Florida, please contact us online.
 Our three convenient locations serve the Sarasota, Bradenton area of Florida.

 What Is TMJ?